Kids need love—that goes without saying. But kids need good nutrition too, and that very…

 On the other hand, seeds are fine.
 The other elements in the seed stabilize PUFAs while they remain inside intact seeds, so the seeds are fine to eat.

 The problems with seed oils begin when factories process these high PUFA oils.
 During processing, the unstable PUFAs deteriorate into toxic compounds.
+Refining removes many but generates new ones.
 Cooking, especially frying, causes more deterioration and toxin development.

 PUFAs can also build up in your body fat.
 More than 10 % PUFA body fat seems to be associated with obesity and metabolic disease of all kinds.
 The average person eating 80 pounds per year of total combined seed oils has 20-30 % PUFA body fat.